 Pro Tip: Try to keep this section kind and light-hearted.
 You don’t want to scare any potential guests away just before they’re ready to hit ‘book’ by coming off as aggressive or threatening.

 Learn more about how your house rules can protect you in this post.

 Whew, we just covered a lot!

+Hopefully, this guide on how to start an Airbnb makes the process easier and more manageable for you.
 Setting up your first Airbnb is a huge accomplishment!
 After all your hard work, don’t forget to take some time to celebrate and relax.

-But, know that the work doesn’t end there.
+But know that the work doesn’t end there.
 After you start hosting there’s a lot of work that goes into managing your Airbnb.